-Egypt v Morocco
+Salah helps send Egypt to Afcon semis

 Post update

-Foul by Ayman Ashraf (Egypt).
+Foul by Ahmed Abou El Fotouh (Egypt).

 Post update

-Achraf Hakimi (Morocco) wins a free kick in the defensive half.
+Zakaria Aboukhlal (Morocco) wins a free kick on the right wing.

 Post update

-Attempt blocked.
-Omar Marmoush (Egypt) right footed shot from outside the box is blocked.
+Attempt missed.
+Soufiane Rahimi (Morocco) right footed shot from outside the box is high and wide to the right.
+Assisted by Nayef Aguerd.

 Post update